zhendrikse/PokerHandsKata/README.md

 # Poker hands kata

 TDD version of the course [Design of Computer Programs](https://www.udacity.com/course/design-of-computer-programs--cs212).
+The approach is outside-in, also known as the London school of TDD approach.

 Refer also to [Test-Driven Development With Python: An Introduction to Mocking](https://medium.com/geekculture/test-driven-development-with-python-an-introduction-to-mocking-8ab6c1fe1c83).